-As noted in the Timeline Checklist, which is found on the CPH website, it is expected that your advisor will be kept fully appraised of your progress and will see drafts of your project write-up as it develops.
-The project advisor may require multiple changes before the draft is ready to be presented.
+You are expected to keep your advisor fully appraised of your progress.
+Provide them with drafts of your project write-up as it develops.
+The advisor may require multiple changes before the draft is ready to be presented.

 The final date for completing all requirements (including the project presentation) and submitting the Master's Examination Report to the Graduate School is generally about 3-4 weeks before the end of the term.
 A specific calendar of dates is available on the Graduate School website (https://gradsch.osu.edu/graduation-calendar).
 If your committee fails to electronically submit the Master's Examination Report by the Graduate School deadlines, it will result in a delay of your graduation.